telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/appearance/dynamic-calc-of-height-in-mobile.md

 ---
 title: Calculate Scheduler Height Dynamically on Mobile
 page_title: Calculate Scheduler Height Dynamically on Mobile | Kendo UI Scheduler
-description: "Learn how to dynamically calculate the height of the Kendo UI Scheduler widget on mobile."
+description: "Learn how to dynamically calculate the height of the Kendo UI Scheduler on mobile."
+previous_url: /controls/scheduling/scheduler/how-to/dynamic-calc-of-height-in-mobile
 slug: howto_calculate_scheduler_height_dunamically_onmobile_scheduler
 ---

 # Calculate Scheduler Height Dynamically on Mobile

-The example below demonstrates how to dynamically calculate the height of the Kendo UI Scheduler widget on mobile.
+The following example demonstrates how to dynamically calculate the height of the Kendo UI Scheduler widget on a mobile device.

 ###### Example